Debianfanboy/shin/README.md

 ### Strings

 String is a “string of characters” or in programming terms, an array of characters.
-A string is generally not a single object, but rather an array of characters that make a whole.
+A string is generally not a single object, but rather an array of characters that make up the text.

 #### Escape character